Skip to main content

 Calculus Preparation Evaluation

-The Calculus Preparation Evaluation (CPE) is a mandatory online test to register in one of Laurier's four entry-level calculus courses: MA100, MA102, MA103, MA129; or in the precalculus course: SC101.
+The Calculus Preparation Evaluation (CPE) is a mandatory online test to register in most of Laurier's entry-level calculus courses: MA100, MA102, MA103; or in the precalculus course: SC101.

 Registration into any of those courses will be restricted until you complete the CPE.
 Once your CPE score has been recorded in LORIS, the restriction will be removed and you'll be able to register for the calculus course of your choosing, provided your score meets the course requirements.